hgrf/racine/README.md

     chdir [path]/MSM
     exec gunicorn --preload --workers 4 --bind unix:msm.sock -m 007 manage:app

 Where you will have to replace [user name] by your user name and [path] by the path where you installed the programme.
 The second path (/usr/bin) is where you should have installed the git executable.

-## For systemd
+#### with systemd

 Create the file /lib/systemd/system/msm.service and copy the following code into it: